Virtual Accounting

 Key takeaways

-• Forecasting tools turn clean, current data into forward views on revenue, costs, cash, and taxes, helping founders and finance heads make timely decisions.
+• Business forecasting tools turn clean, current financial data into forward views on revenue, costs, cash, and taxes, helping founders and finance heads make timely decisions instead of reacting to surprises.

-• Strong setups rely on driver based models, scenario analysis, and cash visibility, including GST, TDS, and income tax calendars.
+• Strong setups rely on driver based models, scenario analysis, and cash visibility that includes GST, TDS, and income tax calendars mapped to weekly cash plans.

-• Pick tools using a simple scorecard, accuracy, ease of use, integration depth, scalability, total cost, and vendor support.
+• Pick tools using a simple scorecard: accuracy, ease of use, integration depth, scalability, total cost, and vendor support.
+Start simple and upgrade only when complexity demands it.

-• Run rolling forecasts, track variance, and iterate often, weekly for cash, monthly for P and L, balance sheet, and cash flow, quarterly for deep re forecasts.
+• Run rolling forecasts at three cadences: weekly for cash and runway, monthly for P and L and balance sheet, quarterly for deep re forecasts with updated assumptions.

 Table of contents